– Why D+G ?

 The All Party Parliamentary Group (APPG) 2015 report ‘A Fit and Healthy Childhood’ states: “In many early years settings around the country, playgrounds now have a uniform ‘style’ that has not changed since the 1980s with the emphasis firmly upon provision of a bright, colourful and often ‘themed’ physical appearance which may be satisfying to adult eyes rather than focusing on continual engagement and a richness of offer to children”.

 This report has made our mission easier.
-We are committed to creating playgrounds that are designed for the benefit of the child.
+We are committed to creating playground equipment that is designed for the benefit of the child.
 Our inspiration comes from the forest schools developed in Scandinavia during the 1950s which aimed to give the freedom to play as children in the wild natural environment.

 We achieve this by designing and manufacturing playground equipment unlike the traditional play equipment offered by established companies.
 We want to challenge children to take risks, be challenged, but above all to learn and develop into healthy adults both physically and mentally.

 We understand play is much more than just down time in a child’s curriculum.
-It is central to both physical and emotional development and to meet this our playgrounds aim to offer more than just bright, colourful, ‘themed’ solutions.
+It is central to both physical and emotional development and to meet this our playground equipment aims to offer more than just bright, colourful, ‘themed’ solutions.

 – Inclusive Play